AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 ## Use case 5: compare Fitbit purchasers to everyone else

-> *"You found that people buying Fitbits were 6 times more likely to get an 'out of stock' message than everyone else, so you quickly ordered more Fitbits and avoided running out of stock!"*
+> *"You found that people buying Fitbits were 6 times more likely to get an 'out of stock' message than everyone else.
+So you quickly ordered more Fitbits and avoided running out of stock!"*

 **Scenario:** A major online retailer is interested in how one of the hottest holiday products - Fitbit - is selling and what makes Fitbit purchasers unique among other customers.
 The marketing team is able to select the Fitbit line item in their products report and quickly run a segment comparison analysis from the context menu.
 What they discover is that users purchasing Fitbits are 6 times more likely to get an "out of stock" message than any other customer.
 After further analysis, the marketing team is able to direct these visitors to their brick and mortar stores while they wait on their purchasing department to order more Fitbits to ship.
 As a result, the retailer avoids more "out of stock" messages, and is able to satisfy more of the holiday demand.